 Stage, television and radio productions

-Anything contained within the local byelaws and current legislation does not prevent a child from taking part in a stage, television or other such performance under the provisions of a licence granted in accordance with the Children and Young Persons Act 1963 and the associated Regulations.
-Application forms and advice in respect of a performance may be obtained from your local Education Welfare office - see Child performance and entertainment licences
+Local byelaws and current legislation does not stop a child taking part in a stage, television or similar performances.
+This is under the provisions of licences granted in accordance with the Children and Young Persons Act 1963 and associated Regulations.
+Application forms and advice in respect of a performance may be obtained from your local Education Welfare office.
+Please see: Child performance and entertainment licences .